 We attribute our strong performance to our ongoing partnership with members, our public policy mission, and the collective commitment to help meet the housing finance and economic development needs of FHLB Fifth District communities.

 Earnings rose in 2016.
 This improved financial performance resulted from higher net interest income, the sale of certain mortgage-backed securities, and a conservative approach to risk management.
 Net income in 2016 was $268 million compared to $254 million in 2015, a 5 percent increase.
 We continued to pay a 4.00 percent annualized dividend rate in each quarter while also adding $97 million, or 13 percent, to retained earnings.

-Total assets at year-end were $118.8 billion, rising 11 percent compared to assets at year-end 2014 of $106.6 billion.
-Advances, our principal mission asset, rose 4 percent.
-Advances grew amid a shift by our members to short-term borrowing, and borrowing by new insurance company members.
-As always, we believe the key to the ongoing success of the FHLB is our diverse membership base, aided by favorable housing and economic conditions.
+Total assets at year-end were $104.6 billion, down 12 percent compared to assets at year-end 2015 of $118.8 billion.
+Advances, our principal mission asset, declined by 5 percent, as a result of a reduction in borrowing by a few large-asset members, and also due to a regulatory action: The Federal Housing Finance Agency determined that captive insurance companies were not eligible for continued membership in the FHLBank System, and those entities were required to pay off more than $6 billion of Advances during the year.
+As always, we believe the key to ongoing success is our diverse membership base, aided by favorable housing and economic conditions.